A hernia is defined as a bulging organ or fatty tissue through a soft or weak spot in the abdomen. Some facts about

 - Doctors diagnose a hernia simply by feeling or looking at the bulge in the affected area.

 After a hernia is diagnosed, medical attention is always advised.
-Fortunately, there are several natural remedies as well as some lifestyle changes that can treat a hernia without any surgery.
+Fortunately, there are several natural remedies as well as some lifestyle changes that can provide relief from symptoms of hernia without any surgery.

 Top 10 natural remedies to treat hernia without surgery

 If someone is diagnosed with a hernia, following natural remedies can help in getting relief from the symptoms of hernia:

 1. Castor seed oil

 This particular oil addresses stomach problems.
 Castor oil helps to inhibit inflammation inside the stomach and promote proper digestion.
 Hence, prepare a castor seed oil pack and place it on the stomach to soothe out the pain as well as swelling near the affected area.

 2. Aloe vera juice

 This is beneficial for easing out some of the symptoms of hernia due to its anti-inflammatory and soothing abilities.
 Even on a regular basis, people consume aloe vera juice for health benefits.
 Moreover, to lower the risk of developing a hernia, you can consume this juice before every meal.

 3. Ice packs

 When you suffer from a hernia, there can be inflammation and pain in the abdomen.
 Ice packs trigger contraction when applied to the affected area and reduce inflammation inside the body.
 In addition to this, these often gives relief from the pain and bloating.

 4. Ginger root

 Consume concentrated ginger juice or raw ginger to sort relief from the pain and discomfort in your stomach.
 It boosts your health system at the same time.
-It prevents the stomach from producing gastric juices which happen in the case of hiatal hernia.
+It restricts the stomach from producing gastric juices which generally occurs during hiatal hernia.

 5. Black pepper

 Black pepper is more than just an added flavor.
 It stimulates healing in those parts of the body which have been compromised when the organ began to push through the cavity wall.
 It can also suppress acid reflux which can help to cure the swollen region of a hernia.

 6. Lose weight